MaterialFoundry/Worldbuilder/docs/articles/pages.md

 <div class="imgContainer"><img src="../../img/article/pages.png"></div>
 Each article can contain one or more pages, which are essentially text documents.

-The pages of an article will show up below the article's title (or linked documents section, if configured).
-The displayed page is highlighted, and you can navigate to another page by pressing the page's title.
+Depending on how "Article Page Navigation" is configured in the [settings](../settings.md#article-page-navigation), the pages of an article will either show up below the article's title (or linked documents section, if configured), or as part of a table of contents.<br>
+You can navigate to another page by pressing the page's button or by clicking on the page in the table of contents.<br>

-If there is only 1 page, the page title will not be displayed.
+If there is only 1 page, page buttons will not be displayed.

 To make any changes to pages the article will need to be in [edit mode](./articles.md#playedit-mode).
 <div class="clear"></div>